manujoz/mjo-litui/docs/mjo-textarea.md

                 placeholder="Type your message here..."
                 .value=${this.message}
                 @input=${this.#handleInput}
-                helper-text="Share your thoughts with us"
+                helperText="Share your thoughts with us"
             ></mjo-textarea>

             <p style="margin-top: 1rem;"><strong>Current message:</strong> ${this.message || "No message yet"}</p>